Proposed changes to the Hepburn Planning Scheme

 Why the planning scheme is important?

 The planning scheme affects everyone because it outlines how and where people can develop or use their land in the Hepburn Shire.

-The planning scheme is being reviewed to ensure that it is up to date and addresses key issues that our municipality is experiencing now, or we think it may face in the future.
+- ensure that the Scheme is up to date and addresses key issues that our municipality is experiencing now and in the future;

 What is in the planning scheme?